davidthorn/react-native/README.md

 ./gradlew uninstallDebug
 ```

-If you dont do this and uninstall the app directly on the phone you will receive this problem.
+If you don't do this and uninstall the app directly on the phone you will receive this problem.

 ```bash
 BUILD SUCCESSFUL in 6s